Battle of Santa Ana (1816)

-The Battle of Santa Ana was a battle between the Luso-Brazilian forces under the command of Alexandre Queirós in Rio Grande do Sul, modern-day Brazil.
+The Battle of Santa Ana took place between the Luso-Brazilian forces under the command of Alexandre Queirós in Rio Grande do Sul, modern-day Brazil.

 After the Luso-Brazilian attack, oriental leader José Gervasio Artigas attempted to take the battle to the invading forces by invading Brazil.
 The battle lasted for 3 hours and ended with a Luso-Brazilian defeat.